Emergence of wandering stable components: Introduction: State of the art and main results

 \subsection{Statistical complexity of the dynamics: Emergence}

+The recent notion of emergence is a natural way to quantify how far from being ergodic a system is.
+In this subsection we deduce from Theorems \ref{main wandering}, \ref{theorem B} and \ref{Thepremain4application} that the emergence of some dense set of dynamics is more than high.
-Given a (general) differentiable dynamical system $f$ of a compact manifold $M$, since the seminal works of Boltzmann and Birkhoff, one is interested in describing the statistical behavior of most (Lebesgue) of the points .
-The statistical behavior of a point $x$ is described by the sequence $(\mathsf e_n(x))_n$ of empirical measures In particular, one can wonder whether it is possible to approximate the behavior of most of the points with a finite number of probability measures \cite{Pa00}.
-A natural tool to quantify this approximation is the Wasserstein distance.
-Recall that by the Kantorovich-Rubinstein's theorem, the ($1^{st}$) Wasserstein distance between two probability measures $\mu$, $\nu$ on $M$ is equal to: {$d_{W}$}

-where $\mathrm{Lip}^1$ {$\mathrm{Lip}^1$} stands for the space of $1$-Lipschitz real functions.
+Roughly speaking, the emergence of a dynamical system is the growth rate as $\epsilon\to 0$ of the number of $\epsilon$-balls necessary to describe the statistical behavior of the system -- in mean -- up to precision $\epsilon$.
+The statistical behavior is given by the empirical measures; a natural distance between them is the Wasserstein distance.
+Recall that by the Kantorovich-Rubinstein's theorem, the ($1^{st}$) Wasserstein distance between two probability measures $\mu$, $\nu$ on $M$ is equal to: {$d_{W}$} where $\mathrm{Lip}^1$ {$\mathrm{Lip}^1$} stands for the space of $1$-Lipschitz real functions.
 Let us also recall that on the set of probability measures on any compact metric space, the Wasserstein distance induces the weak $*$ topology.
-To quantify the complexity of the statistical behavior of typical orbits for general dynamical systems, the notion of emergence has been introduced in \cite{beremer}. \begin{definition*} The \emph{emergence} $\cal E_f(\epsilon)$ of $f$ at scale $\epsilon$ is the minimal number $N$ of probability measures $(\mu_i)_{1\le i\le N} $ satisfying: \end{definition*} We are interested in understanding the asymptotic behavior of $\cal E_f(\epsilon)$ when $\epsilon\to 0$.
-For example, the emergence of a uniformly hyperbolic system is finite ( since there are finitely many physical probability measures whose basins cover a full measure subset of $M$).
+To quantify the complexity of the statistical behavior of typical orbits for general dynamical systems, the notion of emergence has been introduced in \cite{beremer}. \begin{definition*} The \emph{emergence} $\cal E_f(\epsilon)$ of $f$ at scale $\epsilon$ is the minimal number $N$ of probability measures $(\mu_i)_{1\le i\le N} $ satisfying: {$\mathcal{E}_f(\epsilon)$}

+\end{definition*} We are interested in understanding the asymptotic behavior of $\cal E_f(\epsilon)$ when $\epsilon\to 0$.
+For example, the emergence of a uniformly hyperbolic system is finite (since there are finitely many physical probability measures whose basins cover a full measure subset of $M$).
 On the other hand, the emergence of the geodesic flow on the unit tangent bundle of the flat torus $\R^n/\Z^n$ is of the order of $\epsilon^{-n}$, hence polynomial.
 When the emergence is not polynomial:

 then the global statistical behavior of the system is deemed very complex.
 Let us recall: \begin{conjecture*}[\cite{beremer}] Super polynomial emergence is typical in many senses and in many categories of dynamical systems. \end{conjecture*} In the recent work \cite{bergerbochi2019}, it has been shown that the order of the emergence $\cal {OE}_f$: